Community finding creative ways to celebrate Earth Day at home

 CHARLESTON, WV (WOWK) This year the nation is celebrating the 50th anniversary of Earth Day.
 Traditional educational events had to be canceled this year because of COVID-19 so the focus is now on things you can do at home to help the environment.

-Paradise Farms in Dunbar, WV is a training farm for the previously incarcerated or people who are in recovery.
+Paradise Farms in Dunbar is a training farm for the previously incarcerated or people who are in recovery.
 This Earth Day they are hoping people in the community will consider planting a garden as well.

 “Every time you grow your own food it hasn’t been on the back of a truck belching out diesel and if you are growing your own food it hasn’t been wrapped in plastic and there is a lot less waste,”